 The Board believes that the Company's Chief Executive Officer is best situated to serve as Chairman of the Board because he is the director most familiar with the Company's business and industry, and most capable of effectively identifying strategic priorities and leading the discussion and execution of strategy.
 Independent directors and management have different perspectives and roles in strategy development.
-The Company's independent directors bring experience, oversight and expertise from outside the Company and industry, while the chief executive officer brings Company-specific experience and expertise.
+The Company's independent directors bring experience, oversight and expertise from outside the Company and industry, while the Chief Executive Officer brings Company-specific experience and expertise.
 The Board believes that the combined role of Chairman of the Board and Chief Executive Officer promotes strategy development and execution and facilitates information flow between management and the Board, which are essential to effective governance.

 The Company does not currently have a lead independent director.
-To assure effective independent oversight, the Board has designed its leadership structure so that independent directors exercise oversight of the Company's management and key issues related to strategy and risk.
-Only independent directors serve on the audit committee, the compensation committee and the nominating and governance committee of the Board and all standing Board committees are chaired by independent directors.
+To ensure effective independent oversight, the Board has designed its leadership structure so that independent directors exercise oversight of the Company's management and key issues related to strategy and risk.
+Only independent directors serve on and chair the audit committee, the compensation committee and the nominating and governance committee of the Board.